top of page

 Yumurtalı gömeç ve patates (mallow and potatoes with eggs)

 Yumurtalı gömeç ve patates is a simple and delicious Cypriot dish, ideal for a quick, light lunch.
-Mallow leaves (gömeç - 'gyuh-mech') have a mild and earthy flavour that is similar to chard, but with firmer stems when fried.
+Mallow leaves (gömeç - 'gyuh-mech') have a mild and earthy flavour that is similar to young spinach, but with firmer stems when fried.
 Like yumurtalı ıspanak , this dish is simply seasoned with salt and ground black pepper for a hint of warmth.
 The difference is the addition of fried potatoes which add richness.
-Both vegetables pair perfectly with the crispy fried eggs and black olives.
+Both vegetables pair perfectly with the crispy fried eggs and black

 Fasulye salatası (cannellini bean salad)